lgastako/drapes/README.md

 like an ORM, hence... drapes.

-The name comes from the fact the the objects that are created by the ORM behave as if they are "draped over" the raw records that come back from the database.
+The name comes from the fact the the objects that are created by the ORM behave as if they are "draped over" the raw records that come back from the database, or they can be thought of a way to "drape methods" over the raw data.

 In fact, at any given moment, they may or may not be implemented as some sort of proxy object (as I write this, they are not, they pull the elements out